jefffriesen/strip-for-search/README.md

 ### TODO:
 * Remove Lodash dependency.
 May have to watch out for difference between `_.toLower` and `.toLowerCase`.
 Some of these may limit the version of Node.js this module works with.
 Not sure if it's worth it.
-* Allow opt-out of some of these transormations.
+* Allow opt-out of some of these transformations.
 Probably through an options object passed in, instead of function chaining.
 If you want that, you could use https://github.com/ajgamble-milner/text-cleaner
 * Optionally convert any number into a specific character. `1:00 - 3:00pm` would be converted to `# : 00 - # : 00pm`
+* Add more complicated examples in the tests